What is Search Encrypt? Why Should You Use A Private Search Engine?

 When you perform a search on Search Encrypt, it encrypts your search terms locally.
 Search Encrypt makes searching the web privately more convenient by eliminating unnecessary steps.
 You don’t have to constantly clear your browsing history either because Search Encrypt browsing history expires after you are done searching.

 Search Encrypt recently added a privacy-friendly maps search to its features.
-Right now, Search Encrypt offers web, image, videos and maps searches that all keep your information private and in encrypted form.
+Right now, Search Encrypt offers web, image, news, videos and maps searches that all keep your information more private and in encrypted form.
 We have many more features in the pipeline and look forward to announcing them here soon!

 Search Encrypt Browser Extension